jhtkoo0426/jhtkoo0426/README.md

 ---
 ### Work Experience
-- 💻 UCL Industry Exchange Network (Oct 2021 - May 2022): Built a Django webapp solution for a client alongside 2 coursemates under the UCL IXN programme.
-The webapp was created to assist NHS employees to analyse voice recordings or text messages, via natural language processing libraries like Gensim and spaCy.
-I self-learnt a lot designing databases efficiently, incorporating UX/UI design and server hosting to turn it into a live project for practical use.
+- 💻 UCL Industry Exchange Network (Oct 2021 - May 2022): I was fortunate to participate in the exchange network with 2 coursemates on a Natural Language Processing project.
+We were able to apply our knowledge in software development cycles (gathering requirements, prototyping, testing, etc.) to develop an end-to-end solution for our client.

-- 🏫 Look4SchoolsUK Ltd. (Apr 2020 - Present): I've been working part-time as a business analyst, assisting the workflow design, collecting and analysing data for Look4Schools which is an edtech company.
-I volunteered to improve the web portal using Djanjo and my recommendations were adopted by the Chief Executive of the company.
+- 🏫 Look4SchoolsUK Ltd. (Apr 2020 - Present): I worked at Look4Schools, an edtech company, as a part-time business analyst.
+I completed ad-hoc tasks in collecting, analysing and visualising UK school data.
+My biggest achievement at Look4Schools was volunteering to design and implement a webapp prototype using Django.
+The prototype improved the web application's flow and were adopted by the Chief Executive of the company.

 ---
 ### Tech Stack & Skills